Alejandro Aballay

-Alejandro Aballay is an American biologist, currently Dean of The University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences.
+Alejandro Aballay, Ph.D., is an American biologist, currently Dean of The University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences.
 Aballay was Professor and Chair of the Department of Molecular Microbiology & Immunology at Oregon Health & Science University until 2024.
 Before that, Aballay was Professor and the Director of the Center for Host-Microbial Interactions at Duke University School of Medicine until 2017.
 In 2013, he was elected to the American Association for the Advancement of Science.

 Education

 Alejandro Aballay earned his bachelor's degree in pharmacy from Juan Agustín Maza University, in Mendoza, Argentina, in 1994.
 During this time, he worked as an undergraduate student at the National University of Cuyo, in Mendoza, Argentina, where he studied soil bioremediation.
 He finished his M.S. equivalent studies in 1995 and started exploring the machinery that governs early steps in endocytosis at Nacional de Cuyo University.
 During this period, he received a World Bank fellowship to complement his studies in endocytosis by working as a summer student for two consecutive years at Washington University, in St. Louis, Missouri.
 In 1998, he earned his Ph.D. at Nacional de Cuyo University and received a Pew Fellowship to move to St. Louis, where he continued his studies in endocytosis at Washington University.